 As the demand for skills becomes higher with the economic recovery, employers are beginning to see more of their staff being headhunted by rival firms.
 However, as seen in the US, entering into agreements with competitors to prevent ‘poaching’ can lead to legal action and big penalties for companies involved.
 Apple, Google, Intel and Adobe Systems have just proposed a $415 million settlement after a previous offer of $325 million was rejected by a judge in a class action case, as the result of an anti-poaching agreement between the companies.

 In 2010, the four companies, along with Pixar, Lucasfilm and Intuit agreed not to hire each other’s employees.
-In 2011, a class action was filed on the basis that the anti-poaching agreement was a violation of anti-trust laws and artificially suppressed wages.
+In 2011, a class action took place on the basis that the anti-poaching agreement was a violation of anti-trust laws and low wages.
 The US Department of Justice ruled that this agreement eliminated competition to attract highly skilled employees.
 Now, the 64,000 plaintiffs, all workers, look now set to $5,200 after legal fees.

 “Our policy only impacted cold calling, and we continued to recruit from these companies through LinkedIn, job fairs, employee referrals or when candidates approached Google directly.
 In fact, we hired hundreds of employees from the companies involved during this time period.”